-You want to make sure your credit card points are worth having the credit card, especially if the credit card carries an annual fee.
-Calculating your credit card points also helps you compare credit cards to each other to know if you’re getting the best deal and to see the value of the rewards you’ve accumulated.
+Rewards credit cards are a great way to get extra perks from using a credit card.
+You want to make sure your points are worth having the credit card, especially if the credit card carries an annual fee.
+Calculating your points also helps you compare credit cards so you can tell whether you’re getting the best deal and to see the value of the rewards you’ve accumulated.

-No matter how your credit card pays out rewards, whether it’s a flat rate rewards structure or a tiered system, the value of your rewards is based on your credit card and how you earn and redeem rewards.
-A point on one credit card may not be worth the same as a point on another credit card.
+No matter how your credit card pays out rewards, whether it’s a flat-rate rewards structure or a tiered system, the value of your rewards is based on the specific credit card and how you earn and redeem rewards.
+A point on one credit card might not be worth the same as a point on another credit card.

 Calculating the number of credit card points you’ll earn on a purchase is fairly simple, as long as you know your rewards program and the type of business you’re shopping in.
 You can divide the dollar amount of your purchase by the number points you’ll earn for that transaction.
 For example, if your card pays two points for every dollar you spend on travel purchases, you’ll earn 600 points for a $300 airplane ticket.

 Rewards are categorized based on the type of business you’re purchasing from, not necessarily the type of purchases you make.
-Food purchased from a cafe inside of a grocery store, for example, may be considered groceries rather than dining because you’re buying from a grocery store.
-This is important to keep in mind when you’re making credit card purchases with a card that rewards additional points for different types of purchases (dining out and entertainment, for example).
+Food purchased from a cafe inside a grocery store, for example, may be considered groceries rather than dining, because you’re buying from a grocery store.
+That is important to keep in mind when you’re making credit card purchases with a card that rewards additional points for different types of purchases (dining out and entertainment, for example).